-Also consider setting up a rainwater harvesting system.
+Also, consider setting up a rainwater harvesting system.
 You can go the traditional route by diverting rain from usual runoff spots into an above-ground barrel and then using that water for plants and gardens.
 You can also, as the Landscaping Network suggests, use bioswales and grading to automatically divert water to where you need it most.
-You could even create a “rain garden” where you place plants that use more water around bioswales and where rainwater goes most often.
+Consider creating a rain garden where you place plants that use more water around bioswales and where rainwater goes most often.

 Upgrade What You Already Have

-- For example, replace non-native grass with wildflowers or shrubs.
+- For example, replace turfgrass with wildflowers, ornamental grasses, or shrubs.